mrwm/QRshare/README.md

 ---

+### Features:
+- Dark and Light theme support
+- Landscape + Portrait mode support
+- Lightweight in size: ~1Mb in download + Bloat free!
+- No ads
+- Low memory usage: Will not spam the Recents screen (aka Overview)
+- ~~Scanning~~
+  - QR code scanning will not be added to keep the app lightweight

 ### Usage:
 - Opening the app:
   - Open any app > Click share > Select QRshare in the share sheet